This article includes links which we may receive compensation for if you click, at no cost to you.

 So, here are the 10 most affordable life insurance companies for Millennials you’ll want to check out.

 The quotes were sourced from Policygenius.
-They are for Millennials aged 25 and 30, for a 20-year policy worth $500,000.
+They are for Millennials aged 25 and 30, for a 20-year policy worth $500,000, non smoker in excellent health.

 Banner Life is an insurance option provided by Legal & General America.
 It’s one of the best-rated companies and the most cost-effective insurance option for Millennials.